 The period of the Five Dynasties and Ten Kingdoms (c.
 907-960 AD) was divisive for China, a reminder of previous warring eras repeating itself throughout China’s history.
 The era began with the collapse of the Tang dynasty and ended when the Song Dynasty was able to suppress all the smaller states.

-The five dynasties, starting with later Tang, then Jin, Han, Northern Han and Zhou was absorbed by each subsequent dynasty that follows it until the Zhou dynasty conquered the entire Northern region of China.
+The five dynasties, starting with later Tang, then Jin, Han, Northern Han and Zhou were absorbed by each subsequent dynasty that follows it until the Zhou dynasty conquered the entire Northern region of China.
 In contrast, Southern China was ruled by ten autonomous kingdoms all at the same time.
 This period was short-lived but still brought about some innovative developments such as white ceramics.
-In the arts, ink paintings were popular, often representing Chinese landscape such as mountains, which gives a sense of calm and serenity during the chaotic time of rivalry.
+In the arts, ink paintings were popular.
+The paintings often represent Chinese landscape such as mountains, giving a sense of calm and serenity during the chaotic time of rivalry.

 For the next three hundred years after the Five Dynasties and Ten Kingdoms period, China would be ruled under four dynasties: Song, Liao, Jin and Western Xia (c.
 960 – 1279 AD).
 Emperor Taizu of Song conquered the remaining territories belonging to the Han and Tang dynasties, marking the Northern Song dynasty.
 The Song dynasty is one of the most prosperous economies during this period.
 China’s population doubled as a result of innovation in rice cultivation.